 Just how dense is he?

-Well, obviously, from a meta standpoint Rowling cannot let Harry notice the Muggle clothing and get the clue that such an observation would provide, because that would ruin the psuedo-bombshell she has planned for the next book.
+Well, obviously, from a meta standpoint Rowling cannot allow Harry to notice the Muggle clothing and get the clue that such an observation would provide, because that would ruin the psuedo-bombshell she has planned for the next book.
 Even though the bombshell of Snape being a halfblood appears to have no real impact upon the book in which she deployed it until the story was effectively over.
 Or even then, apart from justifying her choice of a title.

 So why does she show Harry the hook-nosed man at all?
 Why not show little Severus weeping in his room with the sounds of shouting coming from beyond the door?
 It would give the same impression of an unhappy household without deliberately falsifying the evidence.